wp-plugins/posts-maps/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Bug of saving coordinates was fixed.
+* Queries optimization.

 = 1.0.2 =
 * Bugs of getting marker of posts by id and center of the map was fixed.